Government Information Services, Access, and Collections Mission Statement

 We catalog the collection using the Superintendent of Documents (SuDoc), United Nations documentation, Canadian catalogue numbers, and Dewey classification systems.
 Early U.S. Federal materials were classified in Dewey with a switch to SuDoc occuring around 1979.
 SuDoc and UN documentation organize the publications by using a mix of letters and numbers.
 The initial letters in SuDoc indicate the publishing agency, e.g. A=Department of Agriculture; ED=Education; Y=Congress.
 The letter is followed by a number, which can indicate a department within the agency, e.g. A 13.=Forest Service, which is under the Department of Agriculture.

-Reference services are provided through the Reference, Research, and Scholarly Services Information Desk, accessible at 200 Main Library from 8:30am-11pm Mondays through Thursdays, 8:30am-6pm Fridays, 11am-5pm Saturdays, and 1-11pm Sundays.
+Reference services are provided through the Main Library Information Desk, accessible at 200 Main Library from 8:30am-10pm Mondays through Thursdays, 8:30am-6pm Fridays, 1pm-5pm Saturdays, and 1-11pm Sundays.
 Operating hours may vary during finals week or scheduled University vacation periods, and may be verified by checking the current Library Hours .

 Online IM/Chat Reference